Destination Los Angeles

 To help LAX deal with its huge visitor population, Vpod developed Vgreet, which is currently located in Terminals Thomas Bradley and Terminal 2, under the banner of “AskLAX”.

-From one single touchscreen interface, as familiar as any smartphone, visitors can check flight times, find travel information, view live traffic incidents or navigate through the fantastic shops and restaurants located at this famous location – and with built-in video calling, a real person is only a touch away if you need more help.
+From one single touchscreen interface, as familiar as any smartphone, visitors can check flight times, find travel information, view live traffic incidents or navigate through the fantastic shops and restaurants located at this famous location – and with built-in video conferencing, a real person is only a touch away if you need more help.

 Our AskLAX kiosks are an easy way for our guests to access the most up-to-date information at their trips, or reach out to a real person to help them when they need additional assistance," said Justin Erbacci, Chief Innovation and Technology Officer, Los Angeles World Airports (LAWA).
 “These kiosks are just one example of how LAX is using innovation and pilot projects to improve our guest experience through technology and creative thinking.”